Huzaifa-Atiq/PyUIkit/documentation/Button.md

 - If x and y are not provided, the button stacks vertically inside the Div

-- Each button can be updated at runtime using its
+- Each button can be updated at runtime using its id.